 We granted MSUs to each executive officer in 2010, 2011 and 2012.
 MSUs are restricted stock units that are earned three years from the date of grant, subject to the achievement of certain levels of total stockholder return over the performance period (the "Performance Period").
 At the end of the Performance Period the actual number of MSUs earned is converted to shares of common stock based on the closing stock price on the vesting date.
-The Performance Period for MSUs granted in 2011 will end on February 27, 2014 and the Performance Period for MSUs granted in 2012 will end on February 27, 2015.
+The Performance Period for MSUs granted in 2012 ended on February 27, 2015.
 We do not pay current dividends on the shares of common stock underlying the MSUs; instead, the dividends are effectively "re-invested" as each of the executive officers is credited with an additional number of MSUs that have a fair market value (based on the closing stock price on the day the dividend is paid) equal to the amount of the dividend that would have been awarded for those shares.

 Each executive officer was granted a target number of MSUs which is adjusted to reflect dividends paid during the Performance Period (the "Target Award").
 The actual number of MSUs that will be earned, if any, is equal to the Target Award multiplied by a conversion ratio.
-The conversion ratio is calculated by dividing (a) the 30-day average closing price of our common stock on the last day of the Performance Period plus dividends paid by (b) the 30-day average closing price of our common stock on the grant date.
+The conversion ratio is calculated by dividing (a) the 30-day average closing price of our common stock on the last day of the Performance Period plus reinvested dividends paid by (b) the 30-day average closing price of our common stock on the grant date.
 The Target Award is then multiplied by the conversion ratio.
 The maximum payout to an executive officer under an award is equal to 150% of the Target Award and no shares are earned if the conversion ratio is less than 50%.